 “That’s fun,” Ms. Sneed responded.
 “I can see how it helps students pick animals for their own stories.”

-Mr. Grow nodded and went on.
+Mr. Frank nodded and went on.
 “Next, we explored morals.
 Some kids already had ideas for this.
 Others, however, needed some help.
 We discussed this list of proverbs to get their juices flowing.”

 “Hey,” Ms. Sneed interrupted, “that addresses a fourth grade language standard too!
 Nothing like doing double duty.”

-Mr. Grow smiled.
+Mr. Frank smiled.
 “Finally, each student was ready for Fable Plan 1.
 They selected morals, jotted down ideas for the plot, and chose characters.”

 Improving Beginnings, Endings, and Word Choice